-SPRINT is a six-month development programme for individuals at the non-exempt and entry-level exempt levels of the organisation.
-Launched in the Sending Technology Solutions business unit in April 2017, SPRINT is designed to educate employees on topics such as development planning and the skills and capabilities required for frontline managers, while providing interactive access to leaders at multiple levels of the organisation.
-In 2018, we extended SPRINT to all Pitney Bowes business units and we are offering it again in 2019.
+SPRINT is a six-month development program for individuals at the non-exempt and entry-level exempt levels of the organization.
+Launched in the Sending Technology Solutions business unit in April 2017, SPRINT is designed to educate employees on topics such as development planning and the skills and capabilities required for frontline managers, while providing interactive access to leaders at multiple levels of the organization.
+In 2018 we extended SPRINT to all Pitney Bowes business units and we are offering it again in 2019.

-The Early in Career (EiC) programme is an 18-month global offering designed to accelerate the professional and personal growth of employees with up to ten years of professional experience as identified through our Strategic Talent Review process.
-Programme participants are mentored by senior executives, receive group coaching and attend professional development seminars.
-At the climax of the programme, they are assigned to work on visible challenges and opportunities developed by executive sponsors.
-The fifth cohort of programme participants graduated in the summer of 2019 and have since been deployed across the organisation.
+The Early in Career (EiC) program is an 18-month global offering designed to accelerate the professional and personal growth of employees with up to ten years of professional experience as identified through our Strategic Talent Review process.
+Program participants are mentored by senior executives, receive group coaching and attend professional development seminars.
+As a capstone, they are assigned to work on visible challenges and opportunities developed by executive sponsors.
+The fifth cohort of program participants graduated in the summer of 2019 and have since been deployed across the organization.

-BTS (Business Training Systems) is a 21⁄2-day business simulation exercise that educates our High Potential Senior Managers and Directors on business acumen and the importance of decision-making in business.
+BTS (Business Training Systems) is a 21⁄2-day business simulation exercise that educates our High Potential Senior Managers and Directors on business acumen and the importance of decision making in business.
 This in-person training puts leaders into businesslike situations in which they have to make real-time decisions and then witness the long-term effects of those decisions.

 ExecOnline is a new partnership that we launched in the summer of 2019.
-This partnership allows our most senior executives to take appropriate business certification courses from top universities such as Yale, Columbia and MIT.
+This partnership allows our most senior executives to take appropriate business certification courses from top universities such as Yale, Columbia, and MIT.